jakesgordon/rack-rabbit/README.md

     15721 pts/4    Sl+    0:00  |       \_ rack-rabbit -- waiting for request
     15723 pts/4    Sl+    0:00  |       \_ rack-rabbit -- waiting for request

+You can connect to the worker from the command line using the provided client excutables:

+    $ request -q myqueue /hello                             # synchronous GET request/response
+    Hello World

+    $ request -q myqueue POST /submit "data"                # synchronous POST request/response Submitted some data

+    $ enqueue -q myqueue /do/work "data"                    # asynchronous POST to a worker queue

-You can connect to the worker from your client applications using the `RackRabbit::Client`:
+You can also connect to the worker from your applications using the `RackRabbit::Client` class.

     require 'rack-rabbit/client'

-    client = RackRabbit::Client.new(:queue => :myqueue)

-    foo = client.get  "/hello"                 # -> "Hello World"
+    foo = RackRabbit::Client.get     :myqueue, "/hello"              # -> "Hello World"
-    bar = client.post "/submit", "some data"   # -> "Submitted some data"
+    bar = RackRabbit::Client.post    :myqueue, "/sumbit",  "data"    # -> "Submitted data"

-    client.disconnect

-You can also connect to the worker from the command line using the `request` client binary:

-    $ request -q myqueue GET /hello
-    Hello World

-    $ request -q myqueue POST /submit "some data" Submitted some data
+          RackRabbit::Client.enqueue :myqueue, "/do/work", "data"    # async worker queue

 HTTP vs AMQP based SOA